3rd Sustainment Brigade: Operation Spartan Shield, Operation Inherent Resolve, Operation Freedom Sentinel, and Operation Allies Refuge

 In September 2014, the brigade deployed to Camp Arifjan, Kuwait, to support sustainment and retrograde operations in seven middle eastern countries.

 In June 2021, the brigade returned on deployment to Camp Arifjan, Kuwait, in support of Operation Spartan Shield, Operation Inherent Resolve, Operation Freedom Sentinel, and Operation Allies Refuge.
 The brigade served as the Theater Sustainment Brigade and was integral to the closure of Operation Freedom Sentinel, facilitating the retrograde of equipment into Kuwait and onward movement for transfer and divestment.

 The brigade deployed a tactical command post to Camp As Saliyah, Qatar, and rapidly built capacity at a closing base to receive, safeguard, house, and onward move evacuees from Afghanistan in support of Operation Allies Refuge, the United States’ single largest humanitarian airlift in history.
 The brigade played a vital role in moving personnel and equipment into Hamid Karzai International Airport to sustain the airlift, ultimately providing the professional reverence and repatriation of thirteen fallen service members through Kuwait to their loved ones in the U.S.

 As part of the 2021 deployment, the brigade, in a test of the Trans Arabian Network and interoperability with partners in the Kingdom of Saudi Arabia, completed the first ever military convoy from one side of Saudi Arabia to the other and into Kuwait, further bolstering ties with allies in the critical region.

 In March 2023, the brigade deployed again to the Middle East, providing similar support to various operations.

-Operation Atlantic Resolve
+Operation European Assure, Deter, and Reinforce

-In March 2022, the brigade deployed it's 87th Division Sustainment Support Battalion with 130 service members to provide additional logistics support to units deployed in Europe in response to the Russian invasion of Ukraine.
-It is considered a historic, no-notice deployment to the other side of the world.
-It later became known as Operation Atlantic Resolve.
+In March 2022, the brigade deployed its Bravo Company, 87th Division Sustainment Support Battalion with 130 service members to provide additional logistics support to units deployed in Europe in response to the Russian invasion of Ukraine, along with providing support to Ukrainian forces through material and equipment deliveries.
+It is considered a historic, no-notice deployment to the other side of the world in which Soldiers operated in the Netherlands, Belgium, Germany, Italy, and Poland.
+It later became known as Operation European Assure, Deter, and Reinforce.